• Home

 "Awareness-Noticing what's going on in and around you

-This is a powerful definition as it emphasizes the importance of noticing (mindfulness) both our internal emotions and needs as well as our awareness of what's happening around us.
+so you can make a choice" This is a powerful definition as it emphasizes the importance of noticing (mindfulness) both our internal emotions and needs as well as our awareness of what's happening around us.
 Equally empowering is the idea that our behaviors can be a choice; they don't have to be involuntary reactions.

 design for belonging